-- Assume that Severstal has real estate investments underlying its operations.
+- Assume that you are valuing a retail firm that has real estate investments underlying its operations.
 Assume that you estimate a real estate value of \$1.5 billion for the real estate.
 Can you add this value on to your DCF value?

 - a.
 Yes.

 - b.
 No.

 - c.
 Depends

 - What would you do if the value of the land exceeds the present value that you have estimated for them as operating assets?

 - a.
 Nothing

 - b.
 Use the higher of the two values

 - c.
 Use the lower of the two values

 - d.
 Use a weighted average of the two values